Is The Bank of New York Mellon Corporation (BK) a good stock to buy now?

 The Bank of New York Mellon Corporation (BK): Who are the competitors?

 The company’s main competitors (and peers) include JPMorgan Chase & Co.
-(JPM) that is trading -9.30% down over the past 12 months and Wells Fargo & Company (WFC) that is -20.96% lower over the same period.
-Morgan Stanley (MS) is 0.53% up on the 1-year trading charts.
+(JPM) that is trading -5.14% down over the past 12 months and Wells Fargo & Company (WFC) that is -14.81% lower over the same period.
+Morgan Stanley (MS) is -3.30% down on the 1-year trading charts.